 Yes!
 Rock sliders are necessary if you are driving through very uneven terrain where your undercarriage will scrape the ground.
 They will save you a lot of potential damage to your undercarriage and frame rails without giving up much of any ground clearance.

 They are necessary if you drive offroad a lot because you never know what the terrain looks like.
-If it rained beforehand it could shift sand or dirt from well known paths to create a nice bulging obstacle where you can only pass over and not around.
-They offer cheap protection because damage to the truck’s frame is a lot costlier than a pair rock sliders for $250.
+If it rained beforehand it could shift sand or dirt from well-known paths to create a nice bulging obstacle where you can only pass over and not around.
+They offer cheap protection because damage to the truck’s frame is a lot costlier than a pair of rock sliders for $250.

 Rock sliders are necessary because you want to never know.
 I would want to have them on my truck and not need than rather than have to pass through some huge ruts or rock passes and possibly damage my truck.
 They can also be used as an extended jack point if you are stuck too far in the elements.